orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 By checking the commit subject and message body, here are some information about the dataset and feature quality, among 1M records

-- There are 0 null-values in the records that we fetched, for both subject and message.
+- There are 0 null-values in the records that I fetched, for both subject and message.
 - 10.95% of the subjects are same as the commit messages.
 - Picking `\n\n` as delimiter to split the commit message into segments, there are 20.33% messages has multiple segments, and there are 30.65% subjects are identical to the first segment of commit messages.